funnyzak/pyproject-starter/README.md

 - Use [pre-commit](https://pre-commit.com/) for code quality.
 - Use ipdb3 for debugging.
 - Multiple python versions support(Python 3.7+).
-- More features to be added.
+- More features to be added 🚀 .

 ## Project